 The emergency department at Hospital A is treating patient B for certain symptoms, which are indicative of a reportable condition (such as A1H1), according to already established guidelines from an official public health agency.
 The symptoms mandate the use of a pre-determined value set for the XDS metadata eventCodeList.
 This can be a combination of the eventCodeList and observation such as "influenza" and "possible A1H1".
-Hospital A sends any type of document capturing this information such as a Discharge Summary, an ED Encounter Summary (EDES), or in a larger sense any document intended for this purpose, using an XDS.b Provide and

-6030 Register transaction to the local XDS repository, as well as a report to the appropriate public health agency P, using mechanisms which are outside the scope of this supplement.
+Hospital A sends any type of document capturing this information such as a Discharge Summary, an ED Encounter Summary (EDES), or in a larger sense any document intended for this purpose, using an XDS.b Provide and Register transaction to the local XDS repository, as well as a report to the appropriate public health agency P, using mechanisms which are outside the scope of this supplement.

 After reviewing the report, the public health agency P determines that a review of recent patients' encounters with similar symptoms is necessary.
-Using Multi-Patient Queries, the health care provider is able to provide in a timely and accurate fashion all the documents with the having the same are determined value in the symptometer VDS metadate to the public health

-6035 having the same pre-determined value in the eventCodeList XDS metadata to the public health agency P. The public health agency is able to initiate an appropriate response and hence to contain a possible outbreak of the A1H1.
+Using Multi-Patient Queries, the health care provider is able to provide in a timely and accurate fashion all the documents with the having the same pre-determined value in the eventCodeList XDS metadata to the public health agency P. The public health agency is able to initiate an appropriate response and hence to contain a possible outbreak of the A1H1.